4ss3mbl3rV/4ss3mbl3rV/README.md

 Welcome to my page!
 I'm senior student at Department of Computer Engineering and Information Technology, Faculty of Engineering, National University of Laos.

-I'm Junior SOC Analyst, Blue Team Ops, Security Engineer.
+I'm Junior SOC Analyst, Incident Responder, Blue Team Ops, Security Engineer.

 I enjoy playing Capture the Flag, reading books, and volunteering work for a better community.